Juris-M/jurism-docs/tutorial.rst

         <iframe src="https://www.youtube.com/embed/HFsRLQIDjN4" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-Jurism formats your bibliography exactly as the journal's editors want it; it even formats complex entries such as translations and republications.
-In order to understand what you need to do to get those more complex items to display correctly, please check out this `shared library <https://www.zotero.org/groups/2295917/japan_sociological_society_examples?>`_.
+Jurism formats the bibliography exactly as the journal's editors want it; it even formats complex entries such as translations and republications.
+In order to understand how to get those more complex items to display correctly, please check out this `shared library <https://www.zotero.org/groups/2295917/japan_sociological_society_examples?>`_.
 The library contains all the different items and variations mentioned in the journal's style guide.

 You might be thinking: "Ah, but now I've added information about the translation of Dolin's book, the next time I cite it in an English article the Japanese translation will get cited."
 Fear not: Jurism will detect from the style settings that you are writing for an English journal and will only provide details of the original book.